pmmmwh/react-refresh-webpack-plugin/README.md

 ### Installation

-With all prerequisites met, you can install this plugin with your package manager of choice:
+With all prerequisites met, you can install this plugin using your package manager of choice:

 ```sh
 # if you prefer npm